Dementia & brain injury care awareness in Cirencester, UK

 UN Agency programme in UK on Dementia care & policy

 The United Nations Association (Canterbury Branch) UK organized and staged a special Tea & Strawberry Event on July 4th, 2015 in Canterbury, Kent.
 Dr Mohamed Sakel described the ethos and vision of the Sir William Beveridge Foundation (SWBF) and it's mission and activities on Dementia Awareness through communities both in the UK and overseas.
 As Global Ambassador for the SWBF, Dr Sakel identified and outlined what is needed strategically to implement and execute these ideas in a global context.
 Within his key note lecture, Dr Sakel added to the public voice calling for support to influence World Health Policy on Dementia and its strategic implementation in the near future.
 Dr Sakel was joined importantly by many other professionals including the Chair of SWBF and members of the board of trustees, who all joined the discussion to consider what is it like to have a real life experience of Dementia.
-Here you can see some images below:

 International Health Projects & Volunteering Opportunities